hhalim/Shift.WebJob/README.md

 ```

 There are two ways to deploy the Shift WebJob app:
-- Manual.
-Compile, bundle and deploy the web job to an Azure web site.
+- Manually compile, bundle, and deploy the web job to an Azure web site.
 Use Microsoft documentation here: <https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-create-web-jobs>
-- Publish from Visual Studio.
-Open the project solution with Visual Studio, right click on the Shift.WebJob project and click Publish as Azure WebJob, follow the pop-up wizard to push the app into your Azure account.
+- Directly publish the project from Visual Studio.
+Open the project solution with Visual Studio 2015, right click on the Shift.WebJob project and click Publish as Azure WebJob, follow the pop-up wizard to push the app into your Azure account.
 If an Azure website is required, create one through the Azure portal and use it to populate the connection wizard.

 Confirm that the web job app is running successfully from the Azure portal at App Services > [your website] > Web Jobs.
 To view the log file, use the Kudu dashboard at App Services > [your website] > Advanced Tools > Tools > WebJobs dashboard.
 Click the Shift web job, and click Toggle Output button to view log and check that no error are shown.

-Use the [Shift.Demo.Client](https://github.com/hhalim/Shift.Demo.Client) to send jobs to the Shift WebJob.
-Please ensure that the configuration setting in the client app points correctly to the Azure storage and cache.
+Use the [Shift.Demo.Client](https://github.com/hhalim/Shift.Demo.Client) to send jobs to the Shift WebJob server.
+Please ensure that the configuration setting in the client app points correctly to the Azure storage.